MIRACLS experiment

-The Multi Ion Reflection Apparatus for Colinear Laser Spectroscopy (MIRACLS) is a permanent experiment setup being constructed at the ISOLDE facility at CERN.
+The Multi Ion Reflection Apparatus for Collinear Laser Spectroscopy (MIRACLS) is a permanent experiment setup being constructed at the ISOLDE facility at CERN.
 The purpose of the experiment is to measure properties of exotic radioisotopes, from precise measurements of their hyperfine structure.
 MIRACLS will use laser spectroscopy for measurements, aiming to increase the sensitivity of the technique by trapping ion bunches in an ion trap.

 Background

 Collinear laser spectroscopy is a technique allowing the measurements of properties of nuclei, such as ground state spins, electromagnetic moments and charge radii.
 The technique uses a narrow radioactive ion beam (RIB) of a specific isotope and overlaps it with a narrow-band, continuous-wave laser beam of specific frequency.
 The laser is tuned to match the energy difference between the atomic energy levels of interest, which leads to a resonant absorption or emission of photons by the atoms.

 Multi-reflection time-of-flight (MR-ToF) instruments reflect an ion bunch between two electrostatic mirrors, so that the flight path of the ion is increased to the orders of kilometres.
 The device mass separates the ions in addition to increasing their flight path, as different masses will have different times of flight.